 This graph is identical in its set-up to the previous graph, but this one charts the length of Beth’s baby’s naps and nighttime sleep, instead of tracking the time of day the sleep happened.
 The numbers along the left and right sides (the number on the right are for nap #2) represent total hours.
 You can look at each of the red lines to see averages for how long the baby’s morning naps, afternoon naps, and nighttime periods of sleep were.

-Something else I saw — notice how the morning and afternoon nap lines tend to mirror each other.
+Something else I saw… Notice how the morning and afternoon nap lines tend to mirror each other.
 When the morning nap line dips, the afternoon line spikes, and vice versa.
-This seems to show that when the baby had a shorter morning nap, he made up for it in the afternoon, but when his morning nap was nice and long, his afternoon nap was shorter.
+This seems to show that when the baby had a shorter morning nap, he made up for it in the afternoon.
+When his morning nap was nice and long, his afternoon nap was shorter.

 Nicole’s Note